eriklumme/tutorials/simple-access-control-in-vaadin/simple-access-control-in-vaadin.md

 It's a good practice to defer component initialization until it is being attached, to avoid potentially running costly code for a component that is never displayed to the user.
 Due to [Flow bug #4595](https://github.com/vaadin/flow/issues/4595), the constructor is run even when access to the component is restricted through the `BeforeEnterEvent`.

 We can do the initialization by overriding the `onAttach` method.
-To only run it once, we will check if this is the first attach event using the `AttachEvent#isInitialAttach` method.
+To only run it once, we check if this is the first attach event using the `AttachEvent#isInitialAttach` method.

 #### **LoginView.java**
 ```java